 Market risk includes currency risk, interest rate risk, and other price risk.
 The Organization is exposed to currency risk arising from gains and losses due to fluctuations in foreign currency exchange rates on its US dollar denominated bank account.
 Foreign currency risk is managed by maintaining minimum amounts of US cash and by converting US dollar receipts to Canadian dollars as soon as possible.
-The Organization is subject to other price risk through its investment in marketable securities.
-The Organization does not rely on portfolio diversification to mitigate this risk as marketable securities are obtained through donations.
+The Organization's financial assets are not, by their nature, subject to other price risk.

 The Organization is exposed to interest rate risk, which refers to the risk that the fair value of financial instruments or future cash flows associated with the instruments will fluctuate due to changes in market interest rates.
-There was no exposure to interest rate risk at December 31, 2019 or 2018.
+There was no exposure to interest rate risk at July 30, 2020 or December 31, 2019.